MicrosoftDocs/windows-itpro-docs/windows/keep-secure/bitlocker-basic-deployment.md

 ### Encrypting volumes using the BitLocker control panel

-Encrypting volumes with the BitLocker control panel (click **Start**, type **bitlocker**, click **Manage BitLocker**) is how many users will utilize BitLocker.
+Encrypting volumes with the BitLocker control panel is how many users will utilize BitLocker.
 The name of the BitLocker control panel is BitLocker Drive Encryption.
 The BitLocker control panel supports encrypting operating system, fixed data and removable data volumes.
 The BitLocker control panel will organize available drives in the appropriate category based on how the device reports itself to Windows.
 Only formatted volumes with assigned drive letters will appear properly in the BitLocker control panel applet.
 To start encryption for a volume, select **Turn on BitLocker** for the appropriate drive to initialize the BitLocker Drive Encryption Wizard.
 BitLocker Drive Encryption Wizard options vary based on volume type (operating system volume or data volume).

 ### Operating system volume